Credit: NPA Photo/ J.Peters

 Accessibility: Two beach wheelchairs are available on a first-come, first-served basis at the lifeguard station.

 Get your summer fun in at “The End” of Long Island, aka Montauk in East Hampton.
-The area has a number of beaches, but Hither Hills State Park is one of the only two which don’t require a resident permit to enter.
+The area has a number of beaches, but Hither Hills State Park is one of two which don’t require a resident permit to enter.
 All you need to pay is the $10 car fee, or take the train from Penn Station, get off at the Montauk stop, and bike or cab the short stretch to the beach.
-At Hither Hills, you’ll find a sandy beach with the famous “walking dunes” of Napeague Harbor, mounds of sand up to 80 feet tall that actually morph and move over time.
+North of Hither Hills, find a sandy beach with the famous “walking dunes” of Napeague Harbor, mounds of sand up to 80 feet tall that actually morph and move over time.
 You can take the less-than-a-mile-long loop trail from the beach up to a dune ridge, and pass a cranberry bog and the “Phantom Forest,” a forest of dead trees, on the way back.

 Getting there: Take the LIRR to East Hampton train station and take a 22-minute cab ride.